My Rockrose

 Our rockrose grows in an agroforestry system.
 And we love it! (you'll understang why by looking at our current projects) The agroforestry system enables you to not have a carbon neutral product, but also a carbon negative!
 Trees play an important role in our system for several reasons:

-• They are one of the rare elements of greenness in the summer, wen we harvest
+• They are one of the rare elements of greenness in the summer, when we harvest

 • They provide us shade, reduce temperature and add a bit of mist in the early mornings

-• they improve infiltration of water which otherwise would runoff in the more frequent erratic pouring rainy events
+• They improve infiltration of water in soil which otherwise would runoff in the more frequent erratic pouring rainy events

-• They reduce wind speed (see impacts above ref) keeping the landscape less arid
+• They reduce wind speed (see impacts above) keeping the landscape less arid

-We are currently undergoing an assessment of our H&EO carbon balance.
-But to unveil a bit our first figures, our agroforestry system currently sequesters every year, about 136 tons of CO2, which is way more than enough for offsetting the H&EO produced.
+Our agroforestry system currently sequesters every year, about 142 tons of CO2, which is way more than enough for offsetting the H&EO produced.
 To have an idea, these sequestration levels allow us to offset carbon emissions for more than 200 000 litres of hydrolate, and trust us, we are way far away from producing that amount!
-Although we are undergoing the carbon balance calculations, we have no doubts that our system is carbon negative (we sequester more that we emit).
+Although we are improving the carbon balance calculations, we have no doubts that our system is carbon negative (we sequester more that we emit).
 Stay tuned and we will keep you posted on the latest assessments (it’s also what we, at MVARC, like to do)

 Stay tuned!